unisi-tech/unisi/README.md

 UNISI technology provides a unified system interface and advanced program functionality, eliminating the need for front-end and most back-end programming.
 It automates common tasks, as well as unique ones, significantly reducing the necessity for manual programming and effort.

 ### Provided automatic functionality ###
- - Automatic WEB GUI Client
+ - WEB GUI Client
  - Client-server data synchronization
  - Unified Remote API
- - Automatic configuring
+ - Autoconfiguring
- - Auto logging
+ - Autologging
  - Multi-user support
  - Hot reloading and updating
  - Integral autotesting